 Observe each engineered control within the specific process areas selected for review and confirm that they appear likely to perform their intended safety function(s).
 In the process areas, observe the presence, condition, and availability of:

-(1) Passive engineering controls, which include: drain holes not plugged, containers that are limited in size appropriate to the volume restrictions, etc. Consider the physical separation of SNM-bearing equipment from non-SNM-bearing equipment to ensure identified accident sequences adequately account for potential breakdowns of that interface.
+(1) Passive engineering controls, which include: drain holes not plugged, containers that are limited in size appropriate to the volume restrictions, etc. An example of a passive chemical safety control would be flange covers or guards that would prevent leaks from spraying on plant workers.
+Consider the physical separation of SNM-bearing equipment from non-SNM-bearing equipment to ensure identified accident sequences adequately account for potential breakdowns of that interface.
 Similarly, consider the physical separation of moderator for moderation restricted areas.

 (2) Active engineering controls, which include: temperature setpoints are accurate, and associated system Programmable Logic Control (PLC) logic is validated and tested with licensee’s surveillance; alarms sound at correct setpoints and operators are trained to respond properly.

 (3) Administrative controls, which include operational procedures or testing surveillances that personnel are trained to perform.
+An example of an administrative control would be operator manually controlling a temperature or flow rate.

 As part of the process area walk down, safety basis documentation reviews, and interviews, verify that limits and controls identified in the safety evaluation are in existence and being used.
 Also: